From the Desks of our Academic Deans

 - World-Renowned Faculty

-The Stockton School of Business boasts a distinguished faculty made up of scholars, teachers and authors with nationalities from more than 20 countries.
-With more than 100 intellectual contributions each year in recognized journals and leading conferences, we take pride in being a teaching-focused institution with impactful engagements at the intersection of theory and practice.
+The Stockton School of Business boasts a distinguished faculty made up of scholars, teachers, and authors with nationalities from more than 20 countries.
+With more than 100 intellectual contributions each year in recognized journals and leading conferences, we take pride in being a teaching-focused institution that connects with students at the intersection of theory and practice.

 - Experiential Learning and Job Readiness

-You will have several opportunities to engage in experiential learning through our outstanding internships, independent study/research, co-ops and study abroad opportunities.
-These opportunities allow students to fully immerse and engage with local and global businesses and prepare students to be well-rounded and highly marketable in a competitive marketplace.
+You will have several opportunities to engage in experiential learning through our outstanding internships, service learning, independent study/research, co-ops and study abroad opportunities.
+These opportunities allow students to fully immerse and engage with local and global organizations and prepare students to be well-rounded and highly marketable in a competitive marketplace.

 - Excellent Location